 - Location: Create region-specific special offers.
 Or if you’re a local business, only target the people who are likely to buy your products.

 - Interests: Target by specific interests and likes.
 Simple but effective.

-- Remarketing: Is a way of re-targeting people who have already showed an interest in your products/services by visiting your site or blog posts.
+- Remarketing: This is a way of retargeting people who have already shown an interest in your products/services by visiting your site or blog posts.